kschoolz/ansible-config/README.md

 - ansible
 - python

-I personally used the following setup:
+I personally use the following setup:

 ```
 $ ansible --version